 Tips to Protect Yourself from Pet Scams

-• Never wire money to people or companies you don’t know and trust.
+Never wire money to people or companies you don’t know and trust.
 Once the money is wired, it is gone for good.
 The same goes for pre-paid debit cards or gift cards.
 Don’t get conned by someone offering a very low price for a rare or exotic breed of puppy.
 Only give money to breeders that have been recommended and are trustworthy.

-• See the pet in person before making a purchase.
+See the pet in person before making a purchase.
 This is the only sure way of making sure your cat or dog exists and will be delivered to you without fail.
 Speak to a local veterinarian’s office to see who they recommend in the area.
 They should be able to refer you to someone who is legitimate and who treats their puppies with love and special care.

-• Research prices.
+Research prices.
 Make sure you know roughly how much the specific breed you are interested in costs.
 If someone is offering a purebred puppy at an extremely reduced price, chances are it’s a fraud.
 Up to 80% of websites advertising puppies for sale are puppy scams.
 Be aware and shop locally to be safe.